| Lion Internet Worm

 described seeing the very same results I had seen and gave me

+encouragement to continue the analysis.
 Since each of the three worms use the same BIND exploit, the packet

 captures are almost identical except for the commands run on the target